Reletter

 • Alison Baxter

-Writer of non-fiction about the forgotten lives of so-called ordinary people, inspired by family history from Cornwall, Scotland, and further afield.
-Author of 'A Cornish Cargo' and 'Another Song at Sunset'.
+Writer of fiction and non-fiction about forgotten lives, inspired by family history from Cornwall, Scotland, and further afield.
+Author of 'A Fatal Choice', 'A Cornish Cargo', and 'Another Song at Sunset'.
 Fellow of the Royal Historical Society.

 • Frequently Asked Questions